Cost to Replace Roof Tiles

 Scaffolding Hire

-It may be necessary to hire scaffolding for having roof tiles replaced.
-For the average home in the UK, it will cost about £4500 to hire scaffolding.
+It may be necessary to hire scaffolding to have your roof tiles replaced.
+For the average home in the UK, you'll pay about £4,500 in scaffolding hire costs.

 It is now a legal requirement that tradespersons use platforms or scaffolding for access purposes if working from a height.
 While ladders may be used for short jobs, in the case of prolonged work from a height, ladders are now discouraged via legislative avenues.

-For plenty of jobs, like chimney restoration, roofing work, painting outside on upper levels of a building and so on, scaffold will be necessary.
+For plenty of jobs, like chimney restoration, roofing work, painting outside on upper levels of a building, and so on, scaffolding will be necessary.

 In the majority of cases, homeowners don’t actually need to contact a scaffolding company themselves.
 However, if you need to hire scaffolding yourself, then you must get a reputable and professional company.